jeffboody/glyph/readme.md

 ![Wireframe Tesselation](resource/adaptive-subdivision-wireframe.jpg?raw=true "Wireframe Tesselation")

 1. Top-Left: FSA using 16 subdivision steps (517 points)
-2. Top-Right: ASA using thresh of 3 (145 points)
+2. Top-Right: FSA using 3 subdivision steps (101 points)
-3. Bottom-Left: ASA using thresh of 6 (92 points)
+3. Bottom-Left: ASA using thresh of 3 (152 points)
-4. Bottom-Right: ASA using thresh of 11 (80 points)
+4. Bottom-Right: ASA using thresh of 13 (80 points)

+Prior to contour decompositon the 'g' glyph contained 59 points (including contour points).
+The number of points required varies depending on the character but seems like 's' and 'g' were the most complex requiring roughtly twice as many points as the simple characters.

-Minor visual artifacts could be detected with a threshold between (3,6) and more severe artifacts were observed as the threshold increased.
+Minor visual artifacts for ASA could be detected with a threshold between (3,13) and more severe artifacts were observed as the threshold increased.

 Anti-aliasing
 -------------